grafana/loki/docs/configuration/README.md

 # The maximum number of errors a stream will report to the user
 # when a push fails.
 0 to make unlimited.
 [max_returned_stream_errors: <int> | default = 10]

+# The maximum duration of a timeseries chunk in memory.
+If a timeseries runs for longer than this the current chunk will be flushed to the store and a new chunk created.
+[max_chunk_age: <duration> | default = 1h]

 ```

 ### lifecycler_config